ComposableFi/composable/code/xcvm/IMPLEMENTATION.md

 Given that the user has PICA, DOT on Centauri
 - the user should be able to swap on Osmosis from PICA / DOT -> OSMO with a single tx using CVM

+@Dz: DOT config on PROD in progress.
+Ass soon as ready will send TX to explorer and json config data.

 ### Asnwers